Thank you for your interest in Wisconsin Lutheran College!

 STAFF MEMBERS: For most open staff positions, WELS or ELS membership is desirable but not required.
 Successful applicants will be able to perform job duties in a manner consistent with WLC’s Code of Christian Conduct and WLC's mission, ministry, and affiliation with the WELS.

-Open staff positions, along with faculty and leadership positions for which the college has issued a call for nominations, are listed in the tabs below.
+Open staff and adjunct positions, along with faculty and leadership positions for which the college has issued a call for nominations, are listed below.

 Wisconsin Lutheran College is an Equal Opportunity Employer and does not unlawfully discriminate in its policies, procedures, or practices on the basis of race, sex, color, national origin, disability, age, or status as a disabled veteran or veterans of the Vietnam era.